BSc 2nd Year Microbial Biotechnology Notes Study Material

 Microbes in Synthetic Fuels (Energy)

-Several microbes have been found helpful in solution of energy crisis.
-Synthetic fuels produced by activity of microbes include ethanol, methane, hydrogen and hydrocarbons.
-Gasohol, a 9:1 blend of gasoline and ethanol is popular fuel in USA.
+Several microbes have been found helpful in the solution to the energy crisis.
+Synthetic fuels produced by the activity of microbes include ethanol, methane, hydrogen, and hydrocarbons.
+Gasohol, a 9:1 blend of gasoline and ethanol is a popular fuel in the USA.
 The most efficient microbes are Zymomonas mobilis and Thermoanaerobacter ethanolicus.
-Methane is produced by methanogenic bacteria and biogas, a mixture of CH4, CO2, H2, N2 and O2 is produced during fermentation of cattle dung by several bacteria including methanogens.

 Microbes and Environment (Environmental Microbiology)

 Microorganisms play several key roles in the environment.
-Besides their well-known activities in biogeochemical cycling, soil fertility maintenance etc., several microbes could be shown very helpful in maintenance of environmental quality through biodegradation of wastes (urban, municipal and industrial) into useful products and also in biodegradation of harmful pesticides used in crop protection and public health.
-DDT, lindane heptachlor, chlordane, malathion etc., are biodegraded by several bacteria, and fungi.
-These microbes are thus efficient purifiers of the environment.(Microbial Biotechnology Notes Study Material)
+Besides their well-known activities in biogeochemical cycling, soil fertility maintenance, etc., several microbes could be shown very helpfully in the maintenance of environmental quality through the biodegradation of wastes (urban, municipal and industrial) into useful products and also in the biodegradation of harmful pesticides used in crop protection and public health.
+DDT, lindane heptachlor, chlordane, malathion, etc., are biodegraded by several bacteria, and fungi.
+These microbes are thus efficient purifiers of the environment.
+(BSc Microbial Biotechnology Notes and Study Material)

-Besides this, microbes are also able to remove toxic heavy metals from industrial wastes.
-Some bacteria are also able to metabolise hydrocarbons in the petroleum and thus very useful in remove of oil-spills and grease from water bodies.
-A strain of Pseudomonas aeruginosa has been developed in USA which is able to produce a glycolipid emulsifier that reduces the surface tension of an oil water interface, thus removing oil from water.
-For removal of grease deposits, a mixture of several bacteria is used.(Microbial Biotechnology Notes Study Material)
+Some bacteria are also able to metabolize hydrocarbons in the petroleum and thus very useful in removing of oil-spills and grease from water bodies.
+A strain of Pseudomonas aeruginosa has been developed in the USA which is able to produce a glycolipid emulsifier that reduces the surface tension of an oil-water interface, thus removing oil from water.
+For the removal of grease deposits, a mixture of several bacteria is used.
+(BSc Microbial Biotechnology Notes and Study Material)

 Some microorganisms can also be used in environmental monitoring and bio-monitoring.
-Biosensor is a biophysical device used to detect the presence and quantify the specific substances (sugars, proteins, hormones, pollutants) in the specific environments.(Microbial Biotechnology Notes Study Material)
+A biosensor is a biophysical device used to detect the presence and quantify the specific substances (sugars, proteins, hormones, pollutants) in specific environments.

-BSc Microbiology Microbial Biotechnology Notes Study Material
+BSc Microbial Biotechnology Notes and Study Material

 BSc 2nd Year Sample Model Practice Mock Test Question Answer Papers